soatok/mastodon-e2ee-specification/README.md

 > Soatok will remove this notice when the specification is ready to review.
 > Until then, enjoy seeing my rough drafts evolve into something sane.

+## This is NOT ready for your input or feedback yet.

+Please watch the repository for updates.
+It should be ready for feedback in 2023.

+Do not ask about sections that have not yet been written, or advocate for specific protocols to be adopted.
+For all you know, that's exactly what I was planning to do anyway.

+You should assume everything will be rewritten multiple times before I'm happy with it. **Mastodon developers should especially avoid poisoning their perceptions by early drafts.**

 ## Background

 As a federated system, users may expect that their direct messages between users would be encrypted such that only they